EDGE Certified Foundation created the EDGE Standard.

 The standard measures a company’s commitment to and progress on closing the gender gap in the workplace.
 Based on the idea that “what gets measured, gets done”, the EDGE standard focuses on assessing key drivers of change and metrics that enable analysis of the gender mix in a client company, unexplained gender pay gaps and career development opportunities within the business.
-The principal idea behind this is that closing the gender gap in the workplace will yield economic dividends for companies.

 The Washington Post wrote about EDGE’s ‘seal of approval’ in their “On Leadership” pages.